ynramirezy/hydroclimate-pipeline/README.md

 <h3>🚀 New Update</h3>
 Version 2 of the pipeline is now available! <br>
-The latest release introduces the ability to download the Digital Elevation Model (DEM) by powiaty, enhancing spatial flexibility and integration with hydroclimatic variables.<br><br>
+⚡The latest release introduces the ability to download the Digital Elevation Model (DEM) by powiaty, enhancing spatial flexibility and integration with hydroclimatic variables.<br>
+⚡Users can now perform a single search by powiat or select multiple powiaty for batch processing, making the pipeline more versatile and user-friendly.<br><br>

 <h3>Introduction</h3>